Abbey-Chapman/River_Avon/README.md

 ### Square Lake
 The FEV of the November event can be helpfully visualized by a 'square lake', a lake of depth 2m with equal side-lengths, which are, in this case, 3958m each.
 This square lake, therefore, represents the same volume of the FEV; 21.36Mm^3.
 ![Stratford-Square_Lake_Graph](Stratford-Square_Lake_Graph.png)

 *Graph depicting the 'square lake' of depth 2m that holds the same volume of flood water as discharged during the flooding event of November 2012, Stratford-upon-Avon.*

+It is important to note, especially in this case where the flood being analyzed produces such a high FEV, that the FEV is highly dependent of the threshold height chosen.
+Although we can be relatively condfident in the threshold height used in the above anlysis (1.2m) as it is provided explicitly by the Environment Agency, the graph below depicts how the FEV can reduce drastically for higher threshold heights, leading to a square lake with shorter sides.
 ![Stratford-FEV_ht_Graph](Stratford-FEV_ht_Graph.png)

+*Graph displaying relationaship between different threshold heights and their respective FEV's*
 ## Warwick
 ![Warwick-Castle](Warwick-Castle.png) ![Warwick-Castle-Flooded](Warwick-Castle-Flooded.png)